 There are three kinds of conversations you engage in with your clients and members.
 Unfortunately, one of them takes centre stage, short-changing client impact and sales results.

 1. Transactional Selling Conversations

 Transactional selling conversations address immediate requests.
-They centre around the details of a product or service, be it a feature, benefit, or price.
-Transactional conversations highlight the process clients will go through, for example the application process, approval process, or adjudication process.
-All important stuff, but unfortunately bores clients stiff and doesn’t address their deeper needs.
+They centre the details of a product or service, be it a feature, benefit, or price.
+Transactional conversations highlight the process clients will go through.
+For example, the application process, approval process, or adjudication process.
+They’re all important, but unfortunately bores clients stiff and doesn’t address their deeper needs.
 Sure, they get a best rate mortgage, but how have you helped them achieve their financial goals?
-Bottom line, transactional conversations are reactive, contractual, and reduce your relationship to being an order taker.
+Bottom line: transactional conversations are reactive, contractual, and reduce your relationship to being an order taker.

 2. Relational Selling Conversations